JYang1997/Papers/memcached_src_breakdown.md

 ```
 **_stritem fields description:**
 - `slabs_clsid`
 - `refcount`, memcached use counter technique to avoid "early removal".
 For each item, the refcount is initially 1.
-The 1 represents that such item is currently referenced by LRU and hashtable.
+After it add to LRU and hashtable, refcount is then increment by another 1.
+Total to 2.
 In current version, the refcount is decremented by calling do_item_remove.

 ```c